How Often Should A Healthy Person Poop Per Day? Doctors Weigh In

 The shape (or lack thereof) and color of your poop can also be an important indicator of overall health and how well your digestive system is working—as can the amount of effort it takes you.

 "Poop can range in shapes from what I'll call 'bunny poops,' which indicate constipation, to a thick pipe (ideal), to watery, which indicates either an infectious source, too little fiber, or some kind of irritable process like a food sensitivity or reaction," says Trubow.
 "Poop can be a number of colors as well depending on what you are eating, which you know if you've ever eaten beets, but tends toward shades of brown, from light to dark."

 Additionally, having a bowel movement, which is triggered by the relaxation of the sphincter muscles, should never be painful or make you strain, says Trubow.
 (Not sure if your poop looks normal?
 You should be type 3 or type 4 on the Bristol Stool Chart.)

 When should you see a doctor about your pooping frequency?

 If you're not able to get back to a healthy bowel movement range (with healthy-looking poops), despite making some of the changes above, you should definitely see a doctor who can help you determine the cause and appropriate course of action.
 "If symptoms have persisted for more than one week and are not improving, or are causing abdominal pain, gas, discomfort, bloody stool, weakness, or fatigue, then medical advice with a qualified health professional should be sought out," says Pedre.

-Bottom line: Pooping one to three times a day is a good indicator that you're in the clear.
-But if your pooping habits feel abnormal, don't brush it off and hope for the best—you might be overlooking a potentially serious issue.
+Pooping one to three times a day is a good indicator that you're in the clear.
+But if your pooping habits feel abnormal, don't brush it off and hope for the best—you might be overlooking a potentially serious medical condition.
 Make some of the simple lifestyle changes above and call your doc if you're concerned.